 Author note

 Correspondence concerning this article should be addressed to Nicholas R. Harp.
+E-mail: nharp@huskers.unl.edu

+Abstract

-E-mail: nharp@huskers.unl.eduMany facial expressions convey a relatively clear emotional valence (e.g., happy is positive, angry is negative).
-However, some expressions (surprised) are more ambiguous, resulting in individual differences in the tendency to interpret these expressions as positive or negative.
-Increasing cognitive load is known to affect emotional responses in a variety of ways; when resources are limited, responses may be inhibited or amplified.
-Critically, positive interpretations of surprised faces are slower and likely require a top-down regulatory process.
-Here, we investigated the effects of varying cognitive load in emotional and neutral domains on evaluations of face stimuli.
-The task required participants to hold either two (low-load) or six (high-load) neutral or emotional (positive and negative) images in memory while rating the valence of angry, happy, or surprised faces.
-After each face presentation, participants judged a probe as either old or new.
-We predicted that ratings of surprised faces would be more negative for emotional compared to neutral load and for high- compared to low-load trials.
-A load (low, high) x type (neutral, emotional) x expression (angry, happy, surprised) repeated-measures ANOVA revealed an interaction of load x valence, F(2,38)=10.714, p<.001, such that surprised expressions are rated more negatively under high- than low-load (p=.001).
-Further, an interaction of type x valence, F(2,38)=16.249, p<.001, demonstrates that emotional load results in more negative ratings of surprised faces (p<.001) than neutral load.
-These results suggest that a higher cognitive load, specifically in an emotional domain, may deplete the regulatory resources for positive interpretations of ambiguity.
+Cognitive resources support successful executive functioning; when resources are limited, concurrent processesing suffers due to a lack of resource availability.
+Further, load effects have shown domain-specificity; that is, emotional and non-emotional loads recruit dissociable cognitive resources.
+As such, domain-specific (i.e., emotional) loads should alter processes which rely on the same resources recruited by the load.
+Resolving emotional ambiguity in facial expressions is one process which may be affected by domain-specific loads.
+While most expressions convey a relatively clear emotional valence (e.g., happy is positive, angry is negative), emotionally ambiguous expressions (surprised) are not clear, resulting in individual differences in the tendency to interpret these expressions as positive or negative.
+Critically, positive interpretations of surprised faces are thought to require a top-down regulatory process.
+Here, we investigated the effects of varying cognitive load in emotional and non-emotional domains on evaluations of surprised faces and the underlying cognitive-motor dynamics.
+The task required participants to hold either two (low-load) or six (high-load) emotional (positive and negative) or non-emotional images in memory while rating the valence of angry, happy, or surprised faces, followed by a memory probe which participants judged as either old or new.
+As predicted, a mixed effects model revealed domain-specific effects at both low (p = .001) and high (p < .001) load, such that ratings of surprise were more negative during emotional load.
+Further, analyses of response trajectories revealed an interaction of subjective ratings and load, showing that response competition increases when surprise is interpreted as negative during high compared to low load (p = .005) regardless of domain.
+These results suggest domain-specific (emotional) load depletes the regulatory resources necessary for positive interpretations of emotional ambiguity, and that load more broadly taxes domain-general resources.

 Domain-specific working memory loads selectively increase negative interpretations of surprised facial expressions

 Introduction

-The availability of cognitive resources is necessary for successfully navigating our daily lives, including for adaptive processes in attention deployment (Franconeri, Alvarez, & Cavanagh, 2013), planning (Hayes-Roth & Hayes-Roth, 1979; Kliegel, Martin, McDaniel, & Phillips, 2007), decision-making (Deck & Jahedi, 2015; Whitney, Rinehart, & Hinson, 2008), inhibition (Ward & Mann, 2000) and cognitive control (Deveney & Pizzagalli, 2008)As such, when cognitive resources are limited (i.e., cognitive depletion), can lead to difficulty in effortful self-regulation of cognitive and affective processes (Baumeister & Heatherton, 1996; Franconeri, Alvarez, & Cavanagh, 2013; Kahneman, 1973; Storbeck, 2012; Scalf, Torralbo, Tapia, & Beck, 2013).
+The availability of cognitive resources is necessary for successfully navigating our daily lives, including for adaptive processes in attention deployment (Franconeri, Alvarez, & Cavanagh, 2013), planning (Hayes-Roth & Hayes-Roth, 1979; Kliegel, Martin, McDaniel, & Phillips, 2007), decision-making (Deck & Jahedi, 2015; Whitney, Rinehart, & Hinson, 2008), inhibition (Ward & Mann, 2000) and cognitive control (Deveney & Pizzagalli, 2008).
+Thus, engagement in one task that taps a cognitive resource (i.e., cognitive load) impairs performance on a concomitant or subsequent task tapping the same resource (Richeson & Trawalter, 2005; Baumeister & Heatherton, 1996; Franconeri, Alvarez, & Cavanagh, 2013; Kahneman, 1973; Storbeck, 2012).
 For example, imagine a student attending a lecture while also text messaging a friend.
-As the student considers how to respond in their next message and directs cognitive resources towards the conversation and away from the lecture, the student’s ability to understand and remember the lecture material will suffer.
+As the student considers how to respond in their next message and directs cognitive resources (attention) towards the conversation and away from the lecture, the student’s ability to understand and remember the lecture material will suffer.
 Directing cognitive resources between different tasks in this manner taxes an already limited pool of cognitive resources (Baumeister & Heatherton, 1996; Kahneman, 1973).
-And on a larger scale, the accumulation of cognitive depletion can have a widespread impact on socio-emotional functioning (e.g., burnout and absenteeism; Diestel & Schmidt, 2011).
-For instance, in emotionally demanding occupations (e.g., healthcare positions), cognitive depletion is associated with worse job performance (Ihle, Borella, Rahnfeld, Müller, Enge, Hacker, Wegge, Oris, & Kliegel, 2015; Motowidlo, Packard, & Manning, 1986) and increased job-related stress that reduces executive functioning (Privitera, Rosenstein, Plessow, & LoCastro, 2014; Starcke, Wiesen, Trotzke, & Brand, 2016).
+And on a larger scale, the accumulation of cognitive depletion can have widespread societal implications (e.g., burnout and absenteeism; Diestel & Schmidt, 2011).
+For instance, in emotionally demanding occupations (e.g., healthcare positions), cognitive depletion is associated with worse job performance (Ihle, Borella, Rahnfeld, Müller, Enge, Hacker, Wegge, Oris, & Kliegel, 2015; Motowidlo, Packard, & Manning, 1986) and increased job-related stress that has adverse downstream effects on executive functioning (Privitera, Rosenstein, Plessow, & LoCastro, 2014; Starcke, Wiesen, Trotzke, & Brand, 2016).